-Adjoining the lock is a cottage for the lock keeper, built in 1784 and little altered - it has never had proper road access.
+Adjoining the lock is a cottage for a lock keeper, built in 1784 and little altered - it has never had proper road access.

 From the towpath below Double Lock can be seen the former Haywardsfield Inn which was known by locals as ‘Nowhere’.
 This name had come about because in ancient times the land associated with the building was classed as ‘extra-parochial’ – not belonging to any parish.